thai-trtuan/vietnamese-qa-system-rag/README.md

 # 📚 Vietnamese Question Answering System using RAG

-This project is the final thesis of Tran Tuan Thai, focused on building a Vietnamese-language question answering (QA) system using **Retrieval-Augmented Generation (RAG)**.
-It combines dense document retrieval with a generative language model to provide accurate and context-aware answers.
+A Vietnamese question answering system using Retrieval-Augmented Generation (RAG) to combine dense retrieval with generative language models.

 ## 🎯 Project Objectives